In this article, we talk about how managers can monitor staff behaviour in line with our Code of Conduct and staff behaviour policies.

 - Maintain the public image of the nursery and do nothing that will pull the setting into disrepute

 - Ensure that parental relationships are professional and external social relationships are not forged.
-If a relationship exists prior to the child starting at the setting, discussions with management will be held to ensure the relationship remains professional.
+If a relationship exists prior to the child starting at the setting, discussions with management will be held and reasonable adjustments made to ensure the relationship remains professional.

 - Adhere to the Mobile Phone and Other Electronic Device and Social Networking policy

 - Report to management immediately any changes in personal life that may impact on the ability to continue the role.
-These may include (but not limited to) changes in police record, medication, any social service involvement with their own children.
+These may include (but not limited to) changes in police record, medication, personal physical and/or mental health that may impact their work, any social service involvement with their own children.

 Monitoring staff behaviour